Secure your networks with Azure Firewall Manager

 Azure Firewall Manager simplifies the process of centrally defining network and application-level rules for traffic filtering across multiple Azure Firewall instances.
 You can span different Azure regions and subscriptions in hub and spoke architectures for traffic governance and protection.

-If you manage multiple firewalls, you know that continuously changing firewall rules make it difficult to keep them in sync.
+If you manage multiple firewalls, it's often difficult to keep the firewall rules in sync.
 Central IT teams need a way to define base firewall policies and enforce them across multiple business units.
 At the same time, DevOps teams want to create their own local derived firewall policies that are implemented across organizations.
 Azure Firewall Manager can help solve these problems.

 Firewall Manager can provide security management for two network architecture types:

-- Secured Virtual Hub - This is the name given to any Azure Virtual WAN Hub when security and routing policies have been associated with it.
+- Secured Virtual Hub.
+This name is given to any Azure Virtual WAN Hub with associated security and routing policies.
 An Azure Virtual WAN Hub is a Microsoft-managed resource that lets you easily create hub and spoke architectures.

-- Hub Virtual Network - This is the name given to any standard Azure virtual network when security policies are associated with it.
+- Hub Virtual Network.
+This name given to any standard Azure virtual network with associated security policies.
 A standard Azure virtual network is a resource that you create and manage yourself.
-At this time, only Azure Firewall Policy is supported.
 You can peer spoke virtual networks that contain your workload servers and services.
-You can also manage firewalls in standalone virtual networks that are not peered to any spoke.
+You can also manage firewalls in standalone virtual networks that aren't peered to any spoke.

 Azure Firewall Manager features